 For many parents of teens, sexting can be a big concern.
 Talking to your child can be the best way to ease concerns.

 We have put together a list of useful talking points to help start the conversation with your child.

 What does the law say?

-There is currently no law in Ireland that specifically governs the act of exchanging intimate content online or the more problematic non-consensual sharing of explicit content.
-However it set to become an offense through the Harassment, Harmful Communications and Related Offences Bill 2017.
+The non-consensual sharing of explicit content is set to become an offense through the Harassment, Harmful Communications and Related Offences Bill 2017.

 The bill is based on the 2016 Law Reform Commission report and would outlaw the non-consensual sharing of intimate images and “upskirting”.
 The new legislation provides for the specific offence of distributing an intimate image of someone without their permission, otherwise known as “revenge porn”.
 As it currently stands, the Bill proposes that a person found guilty of the proposed criminal offence could be imprisoned for a term of up to 7 years and subject to fines.
 Currently, the Gardaí treat this type of behaviour as harassment under the 1997 Act.
 Furthermore, if an image is sent by telephone, the Gardaí may treat it as an indecent/obscene message and press for criminal charges under the Post Office (Amendment) Act 1951.

 The sharing of explicit images of minors is captured by the Child Trafficking and Pornography Act 1998.
 If you are under 18 and a nude image of you has been shared online, it is illegal and you should report it with the Gardaí.